july3n/adwiser/README.md

 ### (web technologies PROJECT)
 <br/><br/><br/>
-### This is a web app what u can list the close to your location and you can read comments, you can give a comment and star!
+### You can list places where close to your location and you can read comments, you can give a comment and star!
 <br/><br/>

 `main  page`